Kaavya-Varadarajan/RandomPicture-Generator/README.md

 Random picture Generator Application

-This is the storyboard appplication which generates random pictures from the website.
+This is the storyboard application which generates random pictures from the website.